32 Types of Hammers for Every Project & Profession

 Scaling hammers consist of a vertical chisel, a normal head and picks and are used to remove hardened coats from surfaces such as rust and scale.

 A drywall hammer is used to hammer in all types of drywall and remove nails.
 The unique aspect is the face has a grid on it and is rounded.
+Many will have a scoring tool on the back (instead of peen or claw parts of a hammer) which can help with cutting drywall to size.

 This serves to help the hammer not slip from the head of the nail and reduces any dents or damage to the drywall, which needs to be perfect before painting.